OpenImageDebugger/OpenImageDebugger/README.md

 ### Ubuntu 16.04 Automated Installation without QtCreator

-If you are not using QtCreator, we provide the script `configure_ubuntu_16.sh` which automates most of the installation of GDB ImageWatch on Ubuntu 16.04.
+The script `configure_ubuntu_16.sh` automates some of the installation steps for GDB ImageWatch on Ubuntu 16.04.
+From the root directory of this project,
-From the root directory of this project, execute the following:
+    execute the following:

     bash configure_ubuntu_16.sh

+Note that this script will not instal Qt 5.6+ and GDB with python 3 support.
+If you don't have these packages, please follow the instructions above.

-Follow this step with the instructions below in the section `Testing your installation`.
+When you are done, follow the instructions below in the section `Testing your installation`.

 ## Testing your installation